What is Critical Thinking Communication?

 My professional background has been rooted in the services/agency/consultancy space for over 25+ years.
 I’ve been with 11 different organizations and have mostly lived in the “P” management realm across all companies.
 Product Marketing Manager, Project Manager, Program Manager, and Product Manager.

 Through all of those roles, there was always a feeling of being a ‘misfit’.
-While I could accomplish the work and the tasks set before me as part of my job description – the specific outputs that each of those roles above required didn’t feel natural to me.
-Even though I was in project management for many many years, I still struggle with RACI charts (what’s the difference between ‘Responsible’ and ‘Accountable’ again?)
-Just looking at a RAID log makes me gag a little.
+While I could accomplish the work and the tasks set before me as part of my job description – the specific outputs that each role required didn’t feel natural to me.
+Even though I was in project management for many many years, I still (to this day) struggle with following processes and filling out RACI charts (what’s the difference between ‘Responsible’ and ‘Accountable’ again?)

 **imagine the shrill whistling of a tea kettle boiling here**